ChristinaBohn/cbohn-portfolio/README.old.md

-# cbohn-portfolio
+# Portfolio

-My portfolio page built using React, showcasing recent projects.
+This is my personal portfolio page, built using React and MUI.
+This page showcases my recent projects and includes and About Me and Contact sections.

+## Technologies Used

+    *